Serving

 WM P88 photo credit: dailysportscar.com

-Porsche's winning Le Mans race cars from 1970 (left), a 917 short tail, and from 2017 (right), a 919 hybrid.
-Comparison of body forms, cockpits and engines.
-1970 engine was approximately a 4.9 liter.
-With 12 cylinders, it produced 600 hp.
-In 2017, Porsche achieved 720 hp from a 4 cylinder 2.0 liter hybrid drive system.
+Side-by-side comparison---Porsche's winning Le Mans race cars from 1970 (left), a 917 short tail, and from 2017 (right), a 919 hybrid.
+On display here is the competitive mindset that forces the evolution of technology.
+Concerning performance, Porsche's 1970 engine was approximately a 4.9 liter.
+Basically two 911 engines put together with 12 cylinders, this configuration produced 600 hp.
+In 2017, Porsche achieved 720 hp from a diminutive 4 cylinder 2.0 liter hybrid drive system.

 Photo credit: Porsche AG